maciejpirog/cpp-effects/README.md

 ## A quick example: lightweight cooperative threads

 Here's a sneak preview of the implementation of the `threads` example (cooperative lightweight threads).
-We define two **commands** together with a functional interface to invoke them:
+We define two **commands** together with a functional interface to invoke them.
+The name of the class `OneShot` is supposed to remind the programmer that we're dealing with one-shot handlers only (meaning you cannot resume the same resumption twice).

 ```cpp
 #include "cpp-effects/cpp-effects.h"